 SplashLearn.com is riddled with educational games for children in pre-K all the way through fifth grade.
 The Math & English games available are colorful, bright, and easy to understand for both parents & kids.
 “Out in the Forest” is one of the reading games created for second graders on the site.
-The game helps kids learn basic reading words as well as sight words.
+The game helps kids learn basic reading words as well as sight words for an essay writer.

 Another game on SplashLearn.com is called “Balloon Pop” and it is meant for pre-kindergarten children.
 The game is about sounding out letters, tracing letters, and sequencing letters.
 Parents must sign up (for free) to access all of the games available on the site.

 FunBrain.com is a great option filled with educational games that kids will latch onto for their enjoyment.
 One of the games available on the site is called “Math Baseball” and it’s perfect for kids kindergarten through fifth grade.
 The way you win is by solving math problems in order to hit the baseball and score home runs.
 The game is instantly over if 3 questions are solved incorrectly.

 “Grammar Gorillas” is another game that teaches kids about completing sentences with the correct word choices.
 This site also offers chapters from popular books for kids to read for free.
 Some of the books readily available include Diary of a Wimpy Kid, The New Girl Code, and Judy Moody Predicts the Future.